Skip to main content

 Beekeeping using Natural Bee Husbandry Objectives

-· Bee-centric beekeeping can be practised in all types of hives including framed hives, top-bar hives, skeps and logs/tree trunks.
+·Our primary interest is in assisting the bee to survive and thrive in their more natural state rather than manipulating and controlling its behaviour to produce maximum honey.
+This can be practised in all types of hives including framed hives, top-bar hives, skeps and logs/tree trunks.
 Management interventions are carried out after observation and by the behaviour of the bees and not performed as a routine activity.

 The principles

-· Natural beekeeping covers a wide spectrum of practices but basically will involve non or minimal intervention into the Bee’s nest environment.
+Sympathetic beekeeping covers a wide spectrum of practices but basically will involve non or minimal intervention into the Bee’s nest environment.

-· Minimize intrusion into the hive; this is disruptive, damaging and stressful.
+• Minimize intrusion into the hive; this is disruptive, damaging and stressful.

-· Allow bees to replace their own queens by supersedure or swarming and reproduce at their own impulse
+• Allow bees to replace their own queens by supersedure or swarming and reproduce at their own impulse.

-· Leave sufficient honey for colonies to sustain themselves through winter and periods of potential famine.
+• Leave sufficient honey for colonies to sustain themselves through winter and periods of potential famine.
 We do not routinely feed sugar which impairs the immune system.

-· Enable the colony to retain the pheromones and warmth in the nest environment; to optimize brood-nest conditions
+• Enable the colony to retain the pheromones and warmth in the nest environment; to optimize brood-nest conditions

 We aim to:

-· Maintain a density of colonies appropriate to local forage conditions.
+• Maintain a density of strong colonies appropriate to local forage conditions and treat the bee colony as a single, complete organism.

-· Provide a well-insulated hive made from a range of natural chemical-free materials.
+• Provide a well-insulated hive made from a range of natural chemical-free materials.

-· Work with nature to provide a range of bee and insect friendly forage plants.
+• Work with nature to provide a range of bee and insect friendly forage plants.

 Who are we?

 We are an integral part of the Andover Beekeepers Association meeting regularly, participating in the training programme, especially for beginners but then offering alternative apiary visits and experiences allowing beekeepers to formulate and establish their own ways of beekeeping.
+Contact John Haverson - This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 The best way to report any sightings is via the 'Asian Hornet Watch' app.